thatguylionel/thatguylionel/README.md

 ## Hi there 👋

-I'm that guy, I'm Lionel! 😄
+I'm that guy, Lionel! 😄

 Throughout my career, I've delved into a wide range of technologies, from the classics to the cutting-edge, and everything in between.
 This little space of Github is my playground where I share projects that I hope fellow developers will find useful.